jakubrohleder/angular-jsonapi/README.md

 Params must be an object that can contain keys:

 * **include** - string with comma delimited relationships that will override schema settings.
-* **filter** - object with `attribute: filter` values.
+* **filter** - object with `attribute: value` values.
+Filters are used as 'exact match' (only objects with `attribute` value same as `value` are returned).

-Those two keys are supported explicitly, but other keys will also be passed to the synchronization
+Those two keys are supported explicitly, but other keys will also be passed to the synchronization.

 **If params are ommited `undefined` default params (taken from schema) are used.**